santipabWannakiri/spring-boot-multiple-log-aop/README.md

 Having dedicated time to research and discover effective logging solutions, I aim to document and share the insights gained through this blog for the benefit of others.

+## Challenges in Logging Design
+-Once I deal with the logging design for shipping the log from the local application to the ELK stack, There are many questions that pop into my head, such as
+-How can we know what the data is that we should or shouldn't push to ELK?
+-Do we need to log the payload and ship it to ELK?
+-Then, how will we handle confidential data? etc.

+## First step into the logging design
+I thought a lot about where to start, and I began with a simple question: "Which logs from our apps should go to ELK?"
+This is a big deal because it might not a good idea to send everything to ELK.
+Especially in my situation, ELK is like a shared tool for everyone in the organization.

+To answer this question, we need to think over back about who will use these logs and how they'll use them.
+It's not only about what information to log but also about making sure the logs are useful for the people who will be using them.

+For example, in my case, there are 3 teams that's going to consume the logging from ELK, and 3 of them use logging for analyzing the difference objective as shown below.